Artificial Grass Cost

 Costs of Hiring Tradesmen

-When hiring any tradesman for building work you need to consider what specific jobs actually need doing, as not all tradesmen can handle the same types of work.
+When hiring any tradesman for building work, you need to consider what specific jobs actually need doing, as not all tradesmen can handle the same types of work.
 Laying artificial grass would often be undertaken by a single landscape gardener.

 However, a carpet fitter could be considered for the job, as the skills are often transferable.
-Also, when considering the hiring of a carpet fitter, often the artificial grass is purchased from a carpet store.
+Also, when considering the hiring of a carpet fitter, artificial grass is often purchased from a carpet store.
 As a result, the store will often offer fitting within the purchase price of the grass.

-Landscape Gardener
+Landscape Gardener Cost

 The most common tradesman to hire for any garden work would be the landscape gardener.
 As a result, when deciding to fit artificial grass in your garden, this will probably be your first thought.
-It can however be an expensive choice to hire a landscaper, at around £100 - £125 per day.
-However, an average sized garden at around 70m² will only take around 2 days to complete.
+It can, however, be an expensive choice to hire a landscaper, at around £100 - £125 per day.
+However, an average-sized garden at around 70m² will only take around 2 days to complete.

-Carpet Fitter
+Carpet Fitter Cost

 Fitting artificial grass is often a similar process to fitting a carpet, just performed outside.
 Therefore, an often-overlooked tradesman is a carpet fitter.
-The carpet fitter will first measure the area in which the new grass is to be fitted, provide the sizing for the required new grass, and then once purchased will be able to lay the covering down.
+The carpet fitter will first measure the area in which the new grass is to be fitted, provide the sizing for the required new grass, and then, once purchased, will be able to lay the covering down.
 A carpet fitter will usually cost around £90 to £100 per day to hire, depending on experience and level of skill.

 The most inexpensive form of tradesman, a labourer, while not commonly used in laying artificial grass within a property, should not be overlooked when costing the job.
-Usually a specialist will provide their own personal labourer; however, even so you should be mindful of the costs to hire them.
+Usually, a specialist will provide their own personal labourer; however, even so you should be mindful of the costs to hire them.

 The day rate of a simple labourer will usually be £50 to £60 per day.
 They are used for all the heavy lifting work, moving materials, and jobs, which do not require a specific skill.